Keep the Trail Access info current...

 Goldfields & Mining

-This Kalymna Falls - Mt William - Bomjinna Campground hike departs from the Kalymna Falls campground.
+This Kalymna Falls - Mount William - Bomjinna Campground hike departs from the Kalymna Falls campground.
 Follow the 4WD track uphill to the signposted Kalymna Falls turn off.
 The track descends to the base of Kalymna Falls.
 The 15m falls cascade over the sandstone cliffs.
 Return via the same route to the 4WD track, turning right to ascend the trail to the saddle just below Boundary Gap.

-From here you will require good navigation skills as the walk from Mt William Carpark to Bomjinna Campground is now officially closed.
+From here you will require good navigation skills as the walk from Mount William Carpark to Bomjinna Campground is now officially closed.
 You will need to search for the start of the Bomjinna track which leaves the carpark on the North Eastern side.
 The first 100m of the trail is covered in debris but once found it is a fairly obvious trail that descends across gullies back to the Bomjinna Campground.

 16km west of Moyston on Mount William Picnic Ground Road; this road is unsealed and suitable for two wheel drive vehicles.